Mata Amritanandamayi: Publications and documentaries

 Amṛtānandamayī's disciples have transcribed her conversations with devotees and spiritual seekers to create approximately a dozen books of her teachings known as Awaken Children.
 The addresses she has delivered at various international forums have also been published in book form.
 Beginning in April 2011, a bi-weekly message from Amṛtānandamayī has appeared in the Lifestyle section of the Express Buzz Sunday supplement of the New Indian Express newspaper.
-She also writes a regular blog in the spiritual publication Speaking Tree.
+She also writes a regular blog in the spiritual publication The Speaking Tree.

 She has been featured in various documentaries and films: